Follow Lewis Dodley on Twitter.

 Dodley fell under the tutelage of the late Steve Douglas, whom Dodley credits with kindling his desire to work in television news.

-Upon making the jump to TV, Dodley worked as a reporter for the Financial News Network, as well as a freelance writer for Financial World Magazine.
-Within months, WNET/THIRTEEN asked Dodley to anchor of a new-concept newscast called the "Bulldog Edition."
+Upon making the jump to TV, Dodley worked as a weekend anchor and reporter for WDTN TV in Dayton, Ohio before moving to New York City.
+Within months, WNET/THIRTEEN asked Dodley to anchor a new-concept newscast called the "Bulldog Edition."
+Dodley simultaneously worked as a staff announcer for WOR TV.

 Dodley's four years of work at WNET caught the attention of Paul Sagan, who was in the process of starting New York City's first 24-hour television news station.
 In September of 1992, Sagan offered Dodley an anchor job and Dodley has been a NY1 mainstay ever since.